My Golden Visa immigration services logo

 3. No physical residency requirement.
 Unlike Cyprus and Portugal residency programs, the Hungary Golden Visa does not require participants to reside in Hungary for a minimum amount of time each year.
 This flexibility allows individuals to maintain their residency status while living elsewhere if desired.

 4. Family reunification.
-The Hungary Golden Visa program extends to family members, including spouses and dependent children.
+The Hungary Golden Visa program extends to family members, including spouses, dependent children, and parents.
 This means that the main applicant can include their family in the residency application, providing them with the same rights and benefits.

 5. Potential path to citizenship.
 While the Hungary Golden Visa program initially grants temporary residency, participants may eventually be eligible to apply for permanent residency or citizenship after meeting naturalisation requirements, such as a period of continuous residency.